LichtCode/studygroup/README.md

-# Virtual Study Group Connector
+# Study Buddy

 ## Overview
-The **Virtual Study Group Connector** is a web-based platform designed to bring students together based on shared academic interests.
+The **Study Buddy** is a web-based platform designed to bring students together based on shared academic interests.
 It serves as a solution for individuals struggling to find like-minded peers for collaborative study sessions.
 The platform leverages modern web technologies to enable seamless interaction, real-time communication, and efficient collaboration for educational success.

 ---